nalgeon/sqlite/README.md

-# SQLite shell builder
+# SQLite / Sqlean builds

+This repo provides customized builds for `sqlite` and `sqlean`.

+## SQLite

-Builds and publishes SQLite shell for different OS:
+Builds and publishes SQLite shell (aka command-line interface or CLI) for different OS:

--   Ubuntu 20.04 shell.
+-   Ubuntu 20.04+ shell (and other Debian-based distributions).
 Because for some reason "Linux Shell" from SQLite website does not work on Ubuntu.
 -   Windows shell (64-bit).
 Because SQLite website only provides 32-bit shell.
 -   macOS shell (supports both Intel and Apple processors).
 Just for convenience.